MKesenheimer/fault-injection-library/docs/multiplexing.md

 glitcher.set_multiplexing()
 ```

-Side note: you can also make use of the new trigger inputs of the Pico Glitcher v2 by calling `glitcher.rising_edge_trigger(pin_trigger="ext1")`, described [here](schmitt.md).
+Side note: you can also make use of the new trigger inputs of the Pico Glitcher v2/v3 by calling `glitcher.rising_edge_trigger(pin_trigger="ext1")`, described [here](schmitt.md).
 These trigger inputs are buffered by an adjustable Schmitt Trigger.
-If you do not provide the argument `pin_trigger` the default trigger input will be used.
+If you do not provide the argument `pin_trigger` the default trigger input (`TRIGGER`) will be used.

-After initializing the Pico Glitcher v2, the multiplexing profile must be defined and the glitcher can be armed.
+After initializing the Pico Glitcher v2/v3, the multiplexing profile must be defined and the glitcher can be armed.
 This is typically done in the `while`-loop of the glitching script (see for example `fault-injection-library/example/pico-glitcher.py`).

 ```python
 mul_config = {"t1": 100, "v1": "1.8", "t2": length, "v2": "GND"}